Our verdict

 Guide 15 offers lasting durability

-Those who have clocked a considerable mileage in the Saucony Guide 15 (at least 35 miles) are very positive about the shoe's long-term durability:
+Having clocked 30 miles in the Saucony Guide 15, we are very optimistic about the shoe's long-term durability.

-Checking the firmness of the outsole rubber, we found that it is also of above-average density: 87.0 HC over 81.2 HC.
+Checking the firmness of the outsole rubber, we found that at 87 HC, it is of above-average density.
 This is also a contributing factor in the shoe's life expectancy.